How to find an Applet

 - IFTTT Pro users can create faster and more powerful Applets with multiple actions.
 To add additional actions, simply click the + button after adding your first action.

-- IFTTT Pro+ and Legacy IFTTT Pro users can create even more powerful Applets with queries, filter code, and multiple actions.
+- IFTTT Pro+ users can create even more powerful Applets with queries, filter code, and multiple actions.
 IFTTT Pro+ users can now use multiple accounts to connect and integrate them to the multiple criteria, multiple action Applets.

 Here's a demo: